Can Using Forceps or a Vacuum In Delivery Cause Injuries to My Baby?

 A Safer Alternative to Caesarean Sections

-Woman often feel that Caesarean Section is a safer mode of delivery, but the risks associated with C-Sections are greater than those concerning Forceps or Vacuum Deliveries.
-So wherever possible, these will be considered as an option before proceeding to any surgery.
+Woman often feel that Caesarean Section is a safer mode of delivery, but the risks associated with C-Sections are greater than those concerning forceps or vacuum deliveries.
+The obstetrics team aims to safely deliver the baby and protect the mother’s health so wherever possible, a forceps or vacuum delivery will be considered as an option before proceeding to any surgery.

 How Simpson Millar Can Help You